 Create a LookUp Field to Pull In the Data

-In your Main App, add a new Field and select the Field Type as 'LookUp'.
+In your Main App, add a new field and select the Field Type as 'LookUp'.
 The label for the Field is the instruction for Users to use this Field to perform the LookUp of data.

 This will then ask for two pieces of data.
-The first is the 'LookUp Name' which is the name of the Resource App that you are looking up the data from.
-In our example this is the Company LookUp.
+The first is the 'LookUp Name' which is the name of the App that you are looking up the data from.
+In our example, this is the Company LookUp.
 The Field also requires a 'LookUp Search Field'.
-This is a Field from the Resource App that if a user starts to type in the LookUp Field before selecting the magnifying glass to perform the search, will filter down the results in the LookUp pane to only show those that contain the typed text in the selected Resource App Field.
+This is a Field from the App that if a user starts to type in the LookUp Field before selecting the magnifying glass to perform the search, will filter down the results in the LookUp pane to only show those that contain the typed text in the selected Resource App Field.

-Tip: You can create a Field in the Resource App that concatenates the text of multiple Fields making more than one Field the Lookup Search Field.
+Note: You can create a Field in the Resource App that concatenates the text of multiple Fields making more than one Field the Lookup Search Field.
 Here we could add a Field in the Resources App called Name & Location with expression [CompanyName] + '-' + [CompanyLocation].
 If we selected this as the LookUp Search Field then it would perform a search on Name or Location.